Share

 Why Some Puzzles Are Harder Than Others (It's Not Just the Piece Count)

-The most important variable is how much visual information the image contains per square centimeter.
-A puzzle image packed with distinct colors, objects, textures, and characters gives you constant reference points throughout the build.
-Every section has something identifiable that tells you where a piece belongs.
-Compare that to a puzzle depicting a misty mountain range — soft gradients, minimal contrast, huge areas where dozens of pieces are nearly identical shades of grey-blue.
+The most important variable is how much visual information the image contains - and how distinctly it's differentiated across sections.
+A puzzle packed with distinct colors, recognizable objects, characters, textures, and strong color contrasts gives you constant reference points.
+Every section has something that tells you where a piece belongs.
+Compare that to a soft-focus landscape with large areas of similar-toned sky, water, and foliage, where dozens of pieces look nearly identical until you examine them very closely.
 Same piece count, completely different experience.

 Cut pattern and piece shape

-First: don't fight it.
-If a puzzle is harder than expected, the instinct is to push harder on the section that's resisting.
+The instinct when stuck is to push harder on the difficult section.
 That usually makes things worse.
-A better approach is to switch to a different part of the image, make visible progress there, and come back to the difficult section with fresh eyes.
-For the full strategy on breaking through stalls, our guide on how to actually make progress covers the specific techniques in detail.
-If you're choosing your next puzzle and want to calibrate the difficulty correctly, our beginner's guide has the framework.
-And for workspace setup that helps manage harder builds, see our piece on the perfect puzzle workspace.
+A better response is to switch to a different part of the image, make visible progress there, and return to the hard section with fresh eyes.
+For a full breakdown of specific techniques, our guide on how to actually make progress when stuck is the most useful next read.
+And if you want to calibrate difficulty before you buy, our beginner's guide to choosing a puzzle has the framework.

 Browse approachable anime builds in our Ghibli collection, or take on a genuine challenge with our BEVERLY landscape puzzles.
 All shipped directly from Japan.